nus-cs5250/25s/docs/asg1/index.md

 **Question 4 (2 marks):**

-It’s common to need to check how much storage is available in your VM, and this can be done by running the `df` command.
+It's common to need to check how much storage is available in your VM, and this can be done by running the `df` command.
 Please refer to the man page of `df` by executing `man df` and learn how to

 - output the available storage in a human-readable format, as well as